renohara23/Ren_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4ujochRYdPQ?si=bf9kOd2_Q00TkyAy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Summary
 My first milestone for my lie/nervousness detector was to program on Arduino IDE to make my GSR sensor work.
-I was able to achieve this goal by making my GSR sensor as a constant integer to pin labeled as A2.
+I was able to achieve this goal by making my GSR sensor a constant integer to the pin labeled as A2.
 Then I made an integer called sensorValue, which stores the analog readings from the GSR sensor.
-Additionally, I coded it so that that the buzzer would be coded as an input into pin #13.
+Additionally, I coded it so that the buzzer would be coded as an input into pin #13.
 I made it so that it would beep when it went over the threshold value that I set up.
-However, this isn't a viable option because I realized that GSR values are different for each person, and that it's not all the same.
+However, this isn't a viable option because I realized that GSR values are different for each person, and that they're not all the same.

 ## Challenges
-Some challenges I had with completing my first milestone was wiring the GSR sensor and the buzzer to the Arduino.
-The reason is because there was a schematic picture on wiring the GSR sensor to the Arduino, but I had a difficult time interpreting it since I've never done wiring before coming to BlueStamp.
-Through the help of Youtiube videos and the instructors, I was finally able to interpret what the schematic meant, and was able to finish the wiring of my GSR sensor to the Arduino.
+The challenges I had with completing my first milestone were wiring the GSR sensor and the buzzer to the Arduino.
+The reason is that there was a schematic picture on how to wire the GSR sensor to the Arduino, but I had a difficult time interpreting it since I've never done wiring before coming to BlueStamp.
+With the help of YouTube videos and the instructors, I was finally able to interpret what the schematic meant and finished the wiring of my GSR sensor to the Arduino.

 # Bill of Materials